b3n0y/ResolveDevDoc/docs/source/readme_resolveapi.rst

 * SetName(timelineName)                           --> Bool               # Sets the timeline name if timelineName (string) is unique.
 Returns True if successful.
 * GetStartFrame()                                 --> int                # Returns the frame number at the start of timeline.
 * GetEndFrame()                                   --> int                # Returns the frame number at the end of timeline.
+* SetStartTimecode(timecode)                      --> Bool               # Set the start timecode of the timeline to the string 'timecode'.
+Returns true when the change is successful, false otherwise.
+* GetStartTimecode()                              --> string             # Returns the start timecode for the timeline.
 * GetTrackCount(trackType)                        --> int                # Returns the number of tracks for the given track type ("audio", "video" or "subtitle").
 * GetItemListInTrack(trackType, index)            --> [items...]         # Returns a list of timeline items on that track (based on trackType and index).
 1 <= index <= GetTrackCount(trackType).
 * AddMarker(frameId, color, name, note, duration, customData)  --> Bool